Boshin War: Coups d'état

 Following a coup d'état within Chōshū which returned to power the extremist factions opposed to the shogunate, the shogunate announced its intention to lead a Second Chōshū expedition to punish the renegade domain.
 This, in turn, prompted Chōshū to form a secret alliance with Satsuma.
 In the summer of 1866, the shogunate was defeated by Chōshū, leading to a considerable loss of authority.
-In late 1866, however, first shōgun Tokugawa Iemochi and then Emperor Kōmei died, succeeded by Tokugawa Yoshinobu and Emperor Meiji respectively.
+In late 1866, however, first shōgun Tokugawa Iemochi and then Emperor Kōmei died and were succeeded by Tokugawa Yoshinobu and Emperor Meiji respectively.
 These events, in the words of historian Marius Jansen, "made a truce inevitable".

 On November 9, 1867, a secret order was created by Satsuma and Chōshū in the name of Emperor Meiji commanding the "slaughtering of the traitorous subject Yoshinobu".
 Just prior to this, however—and following a proposal from the daimyō of the Tosa Domain—Yoshinobu resigned his post and authority to the emperor, agreeing to "be the instrument for carrying out" imperial orders.
 This ended the Tokugawa shogunate.

 While Yoshinobu's resignation had created a nominal void at the highest level of government, his apparatus of state continued to exist.
 Moreover, the shogunate government, the Tokugawa family in particular, remained a prominent force in the evolving political order and retained many executive powers.
-Moreover, Satow speculates that Yoshinobu had agreed to an assembly of daimyōs on the hope that such a body would restore him, a prospect hard-liners from Satsuma and Chōshū found intolerable.
+Satow speculated that Yoshinobu had agreed to an assembly of daimyōs on the hope that such a body would restore him, a prospect hard-liners from Satsuma and Chōshū found intolerable.
 Events came to a head on January 3, 1868, when these elements seized the imperial palace in Kyoto, and the following day had the fifteen-year-old Emperor Meiji declare his own restoration to full power.
 Although the majority of the imperial consultative assembly representing all the domains was happy with the formal declaration of direct rule by the imperial court and tended to support a continued collaboration with the Tokugawa (under the concept of "just government" (公議政体, kōgiseitai)), Saigō Takamori threatened the assembly into abolishing the title "shōgun" and ordering the confiscation of Yoshinobu's lands.

 Although he initially agreed to these demands, on January 17, 1868, Yoshinobu declared that he would not be bound by the Restoration proclamation and called for its repeal.
 On January 24, he decided to prepare an attack on Kyoto, which was occupied by Satsuma and Chōshū forces.
 This decision was prompted by his learning of a series of arsons in Edo, starting with the burning of the outer works of Edo Castle, the main Tokugawa residence.
 This was blamed on Satsuma rōnin, who on that day attacked a government office.
 The next day shogunate forces responded by attacking the Edo residence of the daimyō of Satsuma, where many opponents of the shogunate, under Saigo's direction, had been hiding and creating trouble.
 The residence was burned down, and many opponents killed or later executed.